pcclark4/cggml/README.md

-# cggml
+# cggml (rhymes with signal)

-A general algorithms library with a focus on geometry.
-If you aren't Phil or someone who knows Phil, use at your own risk.
+A general algorithms library for the purpose of me practicing C. If you aren't Phil or someone who knows Phil, use at your own risk.

 Goals